 It is the policy of the Office and in compliance with Section 2-156-080 of the Municipal Code that no person acting on behalf of the investment function in the Office shall, in any manner, have any direct interest in any investments in which the Office is authorized to invest; or receive in any manner, compensation of any kind, from any investments from the sellers, sponsors or managers of such investments.
-Investment officers and other staff involved in the investment process shall refrain from personal business activity that could conflict with proper execution of the investment decisions.
+Investment officers and other staff involved in the investment process shall refrain from personal business activity that could conflict with proper execution of the investment program, or which could impair their ability to make impartial investment decisions.
 The City's Governmental Ethics Ordinance, Chapter 2-156 and State law limit the gifts that employees, officials, their spouses, and /or their minor children can accept from persons who have an interest in City business.